EddieTheCubeHead/PokeapiProxyCache/README.md

 ## Running

+Please make sure you are using python 3.12!

 ### Create venv and install requirements

 If you are not using a tool like PyCharm that creates a venv for you automatically